whyisthisbroken/atmospheric-weather-card-backup/README.md

 <details>
 <summary><strong>CSS Variables</strong></summary>

 > Most users won't need these.
 The options above cover all common use cases.
-These CSS variables are here for fine-tuning specific details like font sizes, shadows, and spacing — either in your theme or via `card_mod`.
+These CSS variables are here for fine-tuning specific details like font sizes, shadows, and spacing, either in your theme or via `card_mod`.

 <details>
 <summary><b>Card Variables</b></summary>